cywjoel/zcc-ticket-viewer/README.md

 # Zendesk Ticket Viewer

-### *View your tickets in one place*
+### *A Flask web app for viewing Zendesk tickets*

 ---

 ## Installation

 1. Download repo
-2. Create a `config.json` file in the top-level directory with your email, API token and subdomain:
+2. Edit the `config.json` file in the top-level directory and replace the values with your email, API token and Zendesk subdomain:
 ```
 {
     "user": "<YOUR_EMAIL_HERE>",